jsplumb-toolkit-demonstrations/react-database-visualizer/README.md

         };

         this.renderParams = {
-            // Layout the nodes using an absolute layout
+            // Layout the nodes using the Spring (force directed) layout
             layout: {
                 type: "Spring",
                 parameters: {